-State the NUMBER of the horse or horses from the program, on which you wish to bet.
+State the PROGRAM NUMBER of the horse or horses on which you want to bet.

-Remember to check your tickets and count your money before leaving the window, and always keep your tickets until the race is declared OFFICIAL.
+Remember to check your tickets and count your money before leaving the window, and always hold on to your tickets until the race is declared OFFICIAL.

 Then, if you are a winner, go to any pari-mutuel window and collect your winnings!